luafalcaocode/angular-app-for-smartphones/README.md

 - Missing people details information

 # This repository is obsolete.
 Now i'm using Gitlab for host this code.
-To view the project running on production please navigate until the URL below with Google Chrome or Safari:
+To view the project running on production please navigate until the URL below with Google Chrome or Safari browser:

 https://luafalcao.com/app/reencontre